What Is Zero-Based Budgeting — Explained Simply for Beginners

 What is zero-based budgeting?

 Zero-based budgeting is a budgeting method where total monthly income minus total assigned dollars equals exactly zero.
-Every dollar coming in is given a specific job — rent, groceries, utilities, transportation, savings, debt payments, entertainment — until there is nothing left undecided.
+Every dollar coming in is given a specific job — rent, groceries, utilities, transportation, savings, debt payments, entertainment — until there's nothing left undecided.

 According to Investopedia, zero-based budgeting is "a method of budgeting in which all expenses must be justified for each new period."
 In a personal finance context, that justification happens at the start of each month: the household decides what every dollar will do before it arrives.